 For the Gluten Free Sourdough Starter:

-- In the morning, repeat discarding and feeding the starter with the same gram ratios as last night.
-Place it in a slightly warm place and allow it to reach peak rise, between 2 to 4 hours.
+- In the morning, discard and feed the starter again using the same ratios as the night before.
+Place it in a slightly warm spot and let it rise until it reaches peak activity, about 2 to 4 hours.

 For the Gluten Free Sourdough Bread:

-- Add the dry ingredients into the bowl with the wet, then add in 265g of the active sourdough starter.
-Mix with a spoon, by hand, or electric mixer until a dough forms, then mix another 30 seconds more.
-The dough should feel sticky yet easily workable and smooth.
-If the dough is too dry and not coming together, add in an additional 1-2 tablespoon of water.
+- Add the dry ingredients to the bowl with the wet mixture, followed by 265g of active sourdough starter.
+Mix using a spoon, your hands, or an electric mixer until a dough forms, then continue mixing for an additional 30 seconds.
+The dough should be sticky yet smooth and easy to work with.
+If it feels too dry or isn't coming together, add 1-2 tablespoons of water as needed.265 g active brown rice sourdough starter

-- An hour before the boule has reached peak rise, preheat the oven to 425 F with the dutch oven in it.
-Tip: Position the racks so that the Dutch oven will be centered in the oven.
+- An hour before the boule reaches peak rise, preheat the oven to 425°F with the Dutch oven inside.
+Tip: Position the racks so the Dutch oven is centered in the oven.

-- Once the boule is ready and the Dutch oven is preheated, carefully remove it from the oven.
-Flip the boule onto a piece of parchment paper, then score a pattern into it with a lame about ¼ to ½-inch deep.
-Dust the top of the bread with a little bit of brown rice flour (this helps the pattern to stand out once baked.)
-Carefully pick up the parchment paper and place the boule into the Dutch oven.
-Add 2 to 3 ice cubes on the side of the Dutch oven behind the parchment paper (not touching the bread), then cover with the lid.
+- Once the boule is ready, carefully remove the Dutch oven from the oven.
+Flip the boule onto a piece of parchment paper, then score a pattern into it with a lame, about ¼ to ½ inch deep.
+Dust the top with a little brown rice flour to help the pattern stand out after baking.
+Carefully lift the parchment paper and place the boule into the Dutch oven.
+Add 2 to 3 ice cubes behind the parchment paper (away from the bread), then cover with the lid.

-- Bake for 40 minutes covered, then an additional 20-40 minutes uncovered.
-The crust should be golden brown, hard to the touch, and sound hollow when tapped.
-The internal temperature of the bread should be about 210 F. If you want a softer crust, only cook 20 minutes uncovered, for a harder crust bake the full 40 minutes uncovered.
+- Bake the bread for 40 minutes with the lid on, then bake for an additional 20-40 minutes uncovered.
+The crust should be golden brown, firm to the touch, and sound hollow when tapped.
+The internal temperature should reach around 210°F. For a softer crust, bake uncovered for 20 minutes; for a harder crust, bake the full 40 minutes uncovered.

-- Remove from oven and carefully pick up the parchment paper, setting the boule on a wire rack to cool.
-Allow to cool at-least 6 hours, but preferably overnight.
-The crumb will soften as it cools - cutting into the bread too soon will make it dry out.
+- Remove the bread from the oven and carefully lift the parchment paper, placing the boule on a wire rack to cool.
+Let it cool for at least 4-6 hours.
+The crumb will soften as it cools, so avoid cutting into it too soon to prevent it from drying out.

 - Enjoy!